erezoren/lettersstream/README.md

 # Letters Stream Service

-A simple Spring Boot REST API for streaming and matching letters against a predefined word.
-The service demonstrates event-driven design using Spring's event system. it uses a sliding window approach to check if a letter is a subsequence of the set word.
+A simple Spring Boot REST API for streaming and matching characters against a predefined word. it uses a sliding window approach to check if a character stream is a match of the set word.

 ## Answer to question 5